We take great pride in photographing couples of all different cultures, ethnicities, and traditions – particularly, South Asian and fusion couples.

 It’s no secret that South Asian weddings are typically bigger and longer than traditional western or Christian weddings.
 And for this reason, we at Ishan Fotografi intentionally take on a limited number per year to devote the time and attention each one deserves.

-Additionally, we provide 12 hours of flexible wedding day coverage.
-In other words, we’ll provide 12 hours’ worth of coverage during the most important parts of your day, even if they don’t happen back to back.
+Additionally, we provide flexible wedding day coverage.
+In other words, we’ll provide coverage during the most important parts of your day, even if they don’t happen back to back.
 For example, it’s pretty common to have a break between the lunch following the ceremony and the evening reception.
 And during this multi-hour break, we won’t continue to run the clock.

 How We Create Your Timeline